noahpace124/pyrpg/README.md

-Things to work on/Fix
+Things to work on/Fix:
+Critting and dodging could use some testing
-Enemy combat
+Enemy AI for combat
-dodge chance
-crit redo